diosvo/log-system-from-scratch/commands/jq.md

 ### How to use

-The simplest jq program is the expression <code style="background: #f9f2f4; color: #c7254e; border-radius: 4px; padding: 2px 4px">.</code>, which takes the input and produces it unchanged as output.
+The simplest jq program is the expression <code style="border-radius: 4px; padding: 2px 4px">.</code>, which takes the input and produces it unchanged as output.

 ```ruby
 curl 'https://api.github.com/repos/jqlang/jq/commits?per_page=5' | jq '.'